sylvain-meunier/stageL3/Rapport/rapport.typ

 Finally @algonzalo is correct, and can actually run in
 $cal(O)(|D|^2(1 + d^* / "start" - d_* / "end"))$ with $d_* = min T$ and $d^* = max T$.
 ]) <gonzalo_spectre>

+#proposition[Let $(b_n)$ be a correct transcription for a performance $(t_n)$.
+This informally means that $(b_n)$ is for instance the original score, or an equivalent transcription (with a different tempo or @timesig).
+If the canonical tempo is within range $[1/"end", 1/"start"]$, and for all $n in NN, exists k in NN : b_n = k epsilon$\
+then the complete graph whose verticies are all the local maxima contains a path which is equivalent to the canonical tempo, at least in terms of transcription.]

+== Remarks about the fixpoints

+@quanti_curves presents the potential tempo curves, where the y-axis represents tempo, and is linear between ♩ = 40 (bottom) and ♩ = 240 (top).
+Since we only extend previously existing paths, without creating new, we see some path convergence, i.e., the merging of two paths into one.
+In this case, we end up with only 6 potential paths, whereas we started with over a thousand (exactly 1010).
+The x-axis corresponds to the index of each event in the performance, hence it does not contain any information regarding actual time.
+Such a representation allows for displaying results over a whole performance, instead of extracts.
+Furthermore, among the 6 paths present at the end, only 3 are fixpoints, hence can actually be a tempo curve.

+#figure(
+  image("../Spectros/Mozart_sonata_1.png", width: 95%),
+  caption: [
+    All potentials tempo curves found by our quantized approach for a performance of K. 331: III, W.A Mozart.
+  ],
+) <quanti_curves>

+#definition[Usually, a correct transcription does not indicates much tempo variations.
+Hence, if the considered section of a performance is played at a quasi-constant tempo, then the correct tempo curve is defined as the tempo curve $T = (t_1, ... t_N)$ in the graph that minimizes $limits(sum)_(i = 1)^(N-1) d(t_i, t_(i+1))$, and that is the nearest to the canonical tempo among all such tempo curves according to the tempo distance (or logarithmic distance) $d$.
+We can then extend this definition by merging different correct tempo curves corresponding to different sections of the performance under the hypothesis that an "actual" tempo curve is either stepwise quasi-constant, or slowly varying (and in this latter case, we will consider the tempo to be quasi-constant at the scale of two successive frames only).]

+Moreover, under the hypothesis that there exists a tatum $t$ that has an actual meaning with respect to $F = F_1 union F_N, N in NN$, we can extend the performance by duplicating it, as shown in @fixpoint.
+In this situation, the fixpoints of the graph are all the lines (that are actually all possible paths) which end is also a starting point when the performance duplicates, hence the top one, but not the bottom one.

+#grid(
+  align: bottom,
+  columns: (auto, auto),
+  rows: (auto),
+  [#figure(image("../Spectros/Mozart_sonata.png", width: 100%), caption: [First duplication])], [#figure(image("../Spectros/Mozart_sonata.png", width: 100%), caption: [Second duplication]) <fixpoint>]
+)

+As the previous figures suggest, one can verify that @quanti_curves only contains $3$ fixpoints by following each line and checking that the end point of the first duplication is the same as for the second duplication.\

+The following proposition is actually a conjecture at the time being, for we did not have time to formally prove it.

+#proposition[If the tempo at times $t_1$ and $t_N$ is the same, $N in NN$, then the correct tempo curve is a fixpoint for the section $(t_1, ..., t_N)$ of a performance $(t_n)$.]
+#corollary[The correct tempo curve for a duplicated performance is the duplicated correct tempo curve for the initial performance.]

+@ann1 explains that reversing the performance allows for verifying a tempo curve, since any formal tempo is correct when reversed in time.
+One can verify that the notion of fixpoints is actually a more subtle way to discriminate tempo curves, and that all fixpoints are actually correct when reversed in time, since the computation minimises a distance, that is thus symetrical.

+In the case of @raw_output and @esti_result, the canonical tempo clearly indicates a @rallentando at the end of the piece, hence the previous remarks about fixpoints cannot be applied to discriminate tempo curves.

+#proposition[For all partial performance $(t_n)_(n in [| 0, N|]), N in NN$, there is a fixpoint among the potential paths given by @find_potential_path.]

 == Remarks about the distances used in the quantized approach